 Subscribe to our Newsletter!

 For hundreds of years, people from all walks of life, as well as today’s tourists, have been visiting the site to see the Buddha statue, which has been included by UNESCO on the list of World Heritage sites since 1996.
 It has become a cultural and natural heritage site in the world.

 In history, the eyes of the Leshan Giant Buddha have closed and shed tears several times.

 According to related records, the Leshan Giant Buddha closed its eyes once during the Great Famine in China between 1959 and 1961.
 During that time, countless people starved to death in Sichuan.
-The locals were very impoverished and when their loved ones died, their bodies were rolled up in straw mats and placed into the river.
-The Giant Buddha is located at the lower reaches of the river and every day, dead bodies would float down the river past the Giant Buddha.
+The locals were very impoverished and when their loved ones died, their bodies were rolled up in straw mats and placed in the river.
+The Giant Buddha is located in the lower reaches of the river and every day, dead bodies would float down the river past the Giant Buddha.
 The Giant Buddha, one night during this time, suddenly closed his eyes.
 The local people witnessed this phenomenon and thought that the Buddha could not bear to see such misery and horror.

 It was believed that when the eyes of the Leshan Giant Buddha closed, it was an ominous sign.
 This phenomenon alarmed the Chinese Communist Party (CCP) authorities.
-So they ordered “reconstruction” work be carried out on the Buddha’s eyes.
+So they ordered “reconstruction” work to be carried out on the Buddha’s eyes.
 Back then, photos of the Buddha with closed eyes were still preserved in the Leshan Exhibition Hall.